 That’s not a knock on kids, that shit takes time; I only recently figured out what I want to be when I grow up.

-But, like all things we old fogies gripe about, it’s a foregone conclusion that Snap Inc. will sell millions of these.
+But, like all things we old fogies gripe about, it’s a foregone conclusion that Snap Inc. will sell tens (maybe hundreds) of thousands of these.
 I don’t question the fact that teens and younger millennials are going to buy this gaudy excuse for a wearable; I question how often they’ll actually use it once they do.

 It’s a product without staying power, a true one-trick pony.
 Unlike Snapchat, which is always in your pocket, you aren’t going to wear these god-awful sunglasses everywhere.
 At least, I hope not.